 Penalty for employer not sending W-2: What happens when they are late or not sent?

-Penalties range from $60 to $630 per form for the 2023 tax year and are usually based on when the correct Form W-2 is filed after the missed deadline.
+Penalties range from $60 to $690 per form for the 2026 tax year and are usually based on when the correct Form W-2 is filed after the missed deadline.
 In other words, there are specific dates business owners must be aware of.
-The following penalties apply to the 2023 tax year.

 - If you miss the January 31 deadline but can still get forms filed within 30 days of the due date, penalties start at $60 per W-2

-This can be a lot of numbers to juggle, and tax penalties typically adjust due to inflation, so below is a table to get a better sense of how the penalties are scheduled to rise in upcoming 2024 tax year.
+This can be a lot of numbers to juggle, and tax penalties typically adjust due to inflation, so below is a table to get a better sense of how the penalties are scheduled to rise in the upcoming 2026 tax year.

-*In the eyes of the IRS, you’re considered a small business if your average annual gross receipts for the three most recent tax years (or for the period that you were in existence, if shorter) ending before the calendar year in which the Forms W-2 were due are $5 million or less.
+*The IRS considers you a small business if your average annual gross receipts for the three most recent tax years are $5 million or less.

 We talked about the most common reasons why employers may face W-2-related penalties, so let’s talk a little about the other reasons why fees crop up.